Serviços Aéreos Cruzeiro do Sul: Serviços Aéreos Cruzeiro do Sul (1943–1975)

-Partnership with Varig (1975–1993)
+Varig Ownership (1975–1993)

 On 22 May 1975 begins the third phase, when Ruben Berta Foundation, the owner of Varig acquired a majority of shares in Cruzeiro do Sul.
 Although Varig and Cruzeiro do Sul were kept as separate companies operating as a consortium, in reality frequencies and fleets were integrated and rationalized in order to avoid duplication of services.
 Since in 1975 there had been only 4 national airlines operating in Brazil (Varig, Cruzeiro, Vasp and Transbrasil) and the market was rigidly regulated, the government allocated a maximum of 45% of the market share to the consortium Varig/Cruzeiro being the remaining divided between the other two airlines.
 The consortium had however monopoly of international routes and operated in all major Brazilian cities.

 In 1979 Cruzeiro bought two Airbus A300B4s.
-On 14 June 1983 Cruzeiro using its concessions opened new international services to Port of Spain and Bridgetown and maintained existing ones to Montevideo, Buenos Aires, La Paz, Santa Cruz de la Sierra, Iquitos, Paramaribo and Cayenne.
-In 1986 the fleet of Cruzeiro consisted of 2 Airbus A-300, 6 Boeing 727-100 and 6 737-200.
+On 14 June 1983, Cruzeiro using its concessions opened new international services to Port of Spain and Bridgetown.
+He maintained existing ones to Montevideo, Buenos Aires, La Paz, Santa Cruz de la Sierra, Iquitos, Paramaribo and Cayenne.
+In 1986, the fleet of Cruzeiro consisted of 2 Airbus A-300, 6 Boeing 727-100 and 6 737-200.

 In the economic arena however, the deficit, since the purchase by Varig never ceased to grow.
-Finally, on 1 January 1993 Serviços Aéreos Cruzeiro do Sul ceased to exist when it was fully absorbed into Varig.
+Finally, on 1 January 1993, Serviços Aéreos Cruzeiro do Sul ceased to exist when it was fully absorbed into Varig.
 In 1997 the last 737-200 still painted with the Cruzeiro color scheme and with Cruzeiro registration received Varig colors.
 This aircraft ceased to operate in 2001.